 - Section 7AB of CASA EX82/21 allows non-scheduled air transport or medical transport operators to cross-hire aircraft without pre-approval.
 The aircraft must not be one that is used for scheduled air transport.
 Other conditions also apply.
 Read the exemption for further details.
 This exemption lasts until 1 December 2024.

 Who it affects

-CASRs are interconnected building blocks.
-So, while Part 119 deals with general certification and management, additional rules apply depending on your operations.
+While Part 119 deals with general certification and management, additional rules apply depending on your operations.